 Considering your assessments from the perspective of a student can help increase transparency regarding what students are expected to do and how they are expected to do it, and provide a scaffold to help students succeed.

-These general practices help ensure your directions are not only clear but inclusive and motivating for your students: Make expectations explicit, Be consistent, Build student investment, and Provide support.
+These general principles help ensure your directions are not only clear but inclusive and motivating for your students:

 - What am I expected to do?